Hello watch aficionados.

 Why Buy Pre-Owned?

 The number one motivation for most people to choose a pre-owned watch is economics.
 Buying a watch brand new, much like being the first person to drive a car straight out of the showroom, means you are going to be shouldering a big hit of depreciation.
+But that is the premium you pay for not having anyones DNA on the watch.

 As soon as a watch goes from being ‘new’ to being ‘pre-owned’, its value will decrease.
 However, unlike buying a brand new car, a fine vintage watch has a definite glass floor, beyond which its value will not sink.
 So, opting to purchase your watch pre-owned, after the original owner has borne the brunt of that financial drop for you, means you can have the watch of your dreams for a fraction of the cost.